alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 // [ 'Spread', 'Rest', 'JavaScript' ]
 ```

-### Deep copies of objects with spread operator
+### Deep copies of object literals with spread operator

-Just like you can create deep copies of arrays you can also create deep copies of objects.
+Just like you can create deep copies of arrays you can also create deep copies of object literals.
 The syntax is almost the same.
-You have to use those three dots followed by the name of the object you want to copy.
-You will assign this into a new variable.
+You have to use those three dots followed by the name of the object literal you want to copy.
+You will then assign this into a new variable.
 Just make sure to wrap this whole thing in curly brackets, not square.

 ```JavaScript
 // Create the original array